Quantitative uniqueness properties for $L^2$ functions with fast decaying, or sparsely supported, Fourier transform: Introduction

 where $E$ is an infinite union of well separated intervals of some fixed side-length, and $c$ depends on $\delta, C_0$, and the sidelength of the intervals (see (1.6) in \cite{BD}).
 Although stated in terms of intervals, it appears that one could adapt their proof to yield the stronger PLS property.
 Very recently, Han and Schlag \cite{HS} extended this estimate to several dimensions using Cartan set techniques.

-As a consequence of Theorem \ref{PLSthm}, we observe that the end-point weight $W(\xi)=e^{\Theta(\xi)}$ with $\Theta(\xi) = \frac{|\xi|}{\log(e+ |\xi|)}$ has the PLS property.
+It is important to note that Theorem \ref{PLSthm} applies to the end-point weight $W(\xi)=e^{\Theta(\xi)}$ with $\Theta(\xi) = \frac{|\xi|}{\log(e+ |\xi|)}$.
 It is remarked in \cite{BD} (see Remark 2 after Lemma 3.1 in \cite{BD}) that this weight does not grow quickly enough for their proof to be applicable.
-As such, our approach is rather different to that taken in \cite{BD}, or \cite{HS}, relying on quasianalyticity rather than harmonic measure estimates.
+Our approach is therefore necessarily rather different to that taken in \cite{BD}, or \cite{HS}, relying on quasianalyticity rather than harmonic measure estimates.